lumeland/caddy-lume/README.md

 # Caddy module for Lume

 This is a module for Caddy to have a reverse proxy to Lume and LumeCMS.
-Configure the Caddyfile to this:
+Configure the Caddyfile like this:

 ```
 example.com {